NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/change-plan.md

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-To change the duration of your Cloudflare plan in the dashboard:
+To change the duration of your Khulnasoft plan in the dashboard:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. Go to **Overview**.
 3. For Plan Extensions, select **Change**.